 No doubt, we had a great night, trying to get nice photos together.
 The joy of working with someone who was crazy over photography like me was unforgettable.
 I was grateful to her for trusting me and allowing me to test my lighting.

-Other night Photoshoot
+Other Night Outdoor Photoshoot

 Page last modified on Wed, 19 May 2021